iimperator/freeCodeCamp_jouneyMap/README.md

 # freeCodeCamp_jouneyMap
-this project was created to follow up full stack softwear developer certification on freeCodeCamp.
+this page was created to follow up my journey to full stack softwear developer certification on freeCodeCamp.